SpyoSecure/SpyoSecure-Scanner/README.md

 For more detailed information or if you encounter any issues, please refer to the official VirusTotal documentation or their support resources.

-This program is made by SpyoSecure Team if you need any help you can always conntact us
+This program is made by SpyoSecure Team.
+If you need any help, you can always contact us.